An Overview of Pseudodementia

 Treatment

-The idea of pseudodementia is that the cause of the memory loss, for example, is untreated depression.
-Treatment of pseudodementia, therefore, would essentially be the same as treatment for depression, such as antidepressant medication.
+If the cause of the memory loss is untreated depression, treatment of pseudodementia, therefore, would essentially be the same as treatment for depression, including antidepressant medication.

 3 Sources